 Goal H-3.
-Administer housing and community development programs and activities in a manner to affirmatively further fair housing.
+Administer housing and community development programs and activities in a manner to affirmatively further fair housing for all persons.

 Policy Objective H-3.1.
 Enhance access to housing.

 Program H-3.1.1.
 Improve pedestrian accessibility on sidewalks, curb ramps, crosswalks, and other public property connecting housing with transit stops, public buildings, and businesses.